streamr-dev/core-api/grails-app/views/help/userGuide/markdown/introduction.md

 ##Turn the data into action

-You can build any kind of automatic real-time functionality with Streamr [services](#creatingservices).
+You can build any kind of automatic real-time functionality with Streamr [services](#services).
 We make it easy to create and manage your digital workforce.
 There is an extensive built-in module library as a source of building blocks.
 You can abstract modules and re-use them later, and you can code custom modules in Java.

-Here's a few examples of specific things you can do with services.
+Here's a few examples of specific things you can do.

 - Refine real-time data by passing it through different modules.
 The built-in module library includes arithmetic and logical operations.
 There are also functions for smoothing, sampling, and aggregating streaming data.
 - Chain modules together so that the output from one operation flows as an input to another.
 This is one way to build arbitrarily complex streaming analytics.
 If you want to keep things tidy, you can encapsulate the complexity and reuse the abstracted result.